jonathantree/UFOs/README.md

 # UFOs
 ## Project Overview
-The main goal of this project was to develope a dynamic webpage which allows users to manually filter a dataset of UFO sigthings data stored as a Javascript obejct.
+The main goal of this project was to develope a dynamic webpage which allows users to manually filter a dataset of UFO sigthings stored as a JavaScript obejct.
 The webpage was constructed using HTML with CSS and Bootstrap components for added aesthetics.
 The Webpage displays the data from data.js as a table and contains filters that allow the user to refine a search.
 The filters were constructed using Javascript in the file app.js.

 ### Resources:
 Software : HTML, Bootstrap, CSS, JavaScript D3